This post on new tourist fees and visa changes was updated in 2025.

 Higher Tourist Fees for Faster Checkpoints

-Biometric solutions, including facial recognition and fingerprint scanning, expedite the immigration process, reducing wait times and enhancing the overall travel experience.
+Biometric solutions, including facial recognition and fingerprint scanning, expedite the immigration process, reducing wait times and enhance the overall travel experience.
+As long as you’re not trying to be incognito that is.

 One IATA survey showed that three-fourths of travelers would prefer to use biometric data instead of passports and boarding passes.
 Data breaches and data sharing remain a top concern, but more transparency on how long data can be stored and how it can be deleted will improve user confidence.